Rbilemjian/StudioManagementSystem/README.md

 Unit Tests

-Can be found in the directory "tests/Unit"
+-Can be found in the directory "tests/Unit"

-Controller Tests contained in PHP files:
+-Controller Tests contained in PHP files:

 	AuthControllerTest.php